Code-Institute-Submissions/MomciloDordevic-MS3/TESTING.md

     - The first time user can visit an overview of all recipes by clicking on Home.
 On this page there is an overview of all recipes made.
 4. As a first time user, I want to be able to search recipes based on words, so I can find recipes easily.
 (For example, I can search the word Ham and all recipes with the ingredient Cheese, Cheese Alergens or Cheese in the recipe name will appear.)
     - On the recipes pages there is a searchbar, where first time users can search for words.
 The search is based on the title of the recipe or the ingredients.
-5. As a first time user, I want to register an account on the website, so I can share my recipes on Pizza Lovers.
+5. As a first time user, I want to register an account on the website, so I can share my recipes with other Pizza Lovers.
     - The first time user can navigate to the register page by clicking on Login/Register CTA in the top navbar.
 If the first time user clicks on the CTA they have a choice to login of register.
 If the first time visistor clicks on register, they will navigate to the register form on the website.
 6. As a first time user, I want to sign up for the newsletter.
     - The first time user can go to the footer to sign up for the newsletter.
 In the footer there is a input field where the first time user can fill in their email to signup.